 … if you are working, has your workplace closed?
 Y/N

-… if you are working, have you been able to telework?
+… if you are working, have you been able to telework or work from home?
 Y/N

 … how many people, from outside of your household, have you had an in-person conversation with? ____